Style1½ inches thick (3.75 cm) Product Details Artist grade canvas, archival inks, wooden stretcher bars, and UVB

 Description M17, discovered by Charles Messier in 1764, has at least 35 young forming stars, as seen by the Spitzer infrared telescope.34' x 48' x 2.0', 2011, acrylic on stretched canvasOriginal painting can be purchased by contacting the artist.

 Alina Deutsch, Houston, TX Member Since September 2009 Artist Statement Alina Deutsch was born in Bucharest, Romania and has lived in the United States for the last 45 years, mostly in Westchester County, New York.
 In addition to being both a successful electrical engineer and a cookbook translator and publisher, she enjoys painting and multi-media crafts.
-In this, she has been inspired by her mother, Estera Rogers, now 93, who has created beautiful oil paintings for many years.
+In this, she has been inspired by her mother, Estera Rogers, now 94, who has created beautiful oil paintings for many years.
 Both women have followed in the footsteps of their relative, Klein Hanni, who painted in her native town of Deva, in Transylvania, throughout her life.
-Alina has been creative for over 40 years but 2009 has given her a new impetus.
-She retired from her engineering career and found new solace in her art.
+Alina has been creative for over 40 years but 2009 she was given a new impetus.
+She retired from her engineering career and found a new outlet in her art.
 Suddenly she felt re-energized and confident, as if reconnecting with an old friend, her love of painting.
 She is now devoting her full-time to creative pursuits.

 Alina has painted with acrylic on canvas and large straw mats, created large wall-hangings made of felt on canvas, and built various Styrofoam and wire constructions.
 She is a self-taught artist that has visited major museums around the world, countless art galleries, and artist studios.
 She has also taken numerous art history classes.
 She was a member of the Katonah Museum Artists' Association and has participated in the Open Studio exhibit in May 2010.
 She also exhibited "Spring and Fall Colors" at the Mt.
-Kisco Public Library during June 2010, participated in the group show at the Katonah Public Library during November 2010, had a solo exhibit "Nature's Brilliant Colors" at the Community Lounge of Country Estates & Manors in Katonah, NY during January and February 2011, and a group exhibit at the West University Art Festival in Houston, in October 2014.
+Kisco Public Library during June 2010, participated in the group show at the Katonah Public Library during November 2010, had a solo exhibit "Nature's Brilliant Colors" at the Community Lounge of Country Estates & Manors in Katonah, NY during January and February 2011, and a group exhibit at the West University Art Festival in Houston, in October 2014 and 2015.
 She currently focuses on commissioned work.